 - 4.4.1 It is clear that the Government and its partners have implemented various interventions to ensure that the poor are cushioned while those who are financially able contribute to medical and retirement schemes as well as social security schemes (where appropriate together with their employers).
 However, most of the laws and policies that initiated these social protection schemes were developed prior to the enactment of the current Constitution and the development of Vision 2030. - 4.4.2 The social security sub-sector faces several challenges that include low effective coverage; limited range, scope, and adequacy of benefits; limited funding; mismanagement of resources, and poor record keeping.
 There have been calls for reforms to ensure these schemes are consistent with the rights-based goals set out in the Constitution and to safeguard contributors' investments.
 The limited coverage, penalties for late contributions that are punitive to the poor and unemployed, inefficient collection mechanisms, and long drawn out payment processes remain major challenges for this sub-sector. - 4.4.3 There are many interventions in the social assistance area, but their effectiveness has been undermined by a lack of coherence.
 The laws and policies targeting specific social groups have tended to be passed in response to narrow concerns, which means that they are not effective across all sectors.
-Some of the laws and policies have design issues that would need to be addressed before this National Social Protection Policy can be fully realized. - 4.4.4 The NHIF faces a number of challenges, including reimbursement policies, which have encouraged longer stays in hospitals (especially private hospitals), the growing increase in the value of claims, an uneven distribution of payments in different categories of hospitals, and reimbursements that are skewed in favour of private hospitals and nursing homes rather than government or mission facilities.
-There are also administrative inefficiencies that have contributed to high overhead costs. - 4.4.5 Given the current focus on integration as a key approach to development, it is critical to understand the existing laws and policies in the sectors relevant to social protection to inform the development of the Policy.
-For instance, it will be necessary to take some sector and location-specific laws (such as Northern Kenya and ASAL) into account when implementing the Policy. - 4.4.6 Some of the challenges that will need to be overcome to ensure the successful implementation of the Policy are outlined below.
+Some of the laws and policies have design issues that would need to be addressed before this National Social Protection Policy can be fully realized. - 4.4.4 NHIF faces challenges in regard to the scope of benefits provided to members.
+Unlike other similar schemes world-wide, the benefits are limited to an inpatient package whereas the real burden is on the outpatient services.
+This is attributed to the low contributions which have not been responsive to the inflation fluctuations.